CyberFlameGO/svnpython/Doc/library/collections.rst

    helpful docstring (with typename and fieldnames) and a helpful :meth:`__repr__` method which lists the tuple contents in a ``name=value`` format.

-   .. versionadded:: 2.6
+   The *fieldnames* are specified in a single string and are separated by spaces.

-   The *fieldnames* are specified in a single string and are separated by spaces and/or commas.
    Any valid Python identifier may be used for a field name.

    Example::